 Service type ID

-As specified in the CAN bus transport layer specification, the valid range for service type ID is from 0 to 255, inclusive.
+The valid range for service type ID is from 0 to 255, inclusive (see CAN bus transport layer specification).
 The range is segmented as follows:

 |[0, 100)||Standard service types|

 The valid range for node ID is from 1 to 127, inclusive (see CAN bus transport layer specification).

 The values 126 and 127 are reserved for debugging tools and should not be used for real nodes.

 UAVCAN follows the conventions that are widely accepted in various aerospace applications.

 All systems are right handed.
 In relation to a body, the standard is as follows:

 In the case of cameras, the following convention should be preferred: